| | | |

 TikTok Famous!

-The boys showed me the videos popping up on their FYP and asked me to try the recipe.
+The boys showed me the videos showing up on their FYP and asked me to try the recipe.
 Surprising, considering that cranberries are probably their least favorite fruit lol.

 A festive, tree-shaped red platter showcases sugared cranberries dusted with powdered sugar, reminiscent of a delightful cranberry candy recipe.
 Nearby, a white bowl brims with fresh cranberries, placed on a white cloth adorned with a pine branch and vibrant red zigzag napkins.